 President, Indo-US Cultural Association

 IUCA takes distinct pride in promoting cultural awareness through dance, music, drama, and art in the community.
+Its overarching goal is to foster an innovative member-centered, cultural association that is both resource effective and focused on raising awareness of Indian cultural heritage.
 IUCA also offers several other volunteering opportunities with other non-profit organizations to give back to the community.

 IUCA volunteers are the lifeblood of our association.
 These volunteers do their best to ensure that the organization have successful events to keep IUCA in good standing.